 Owners are permitted to submit starting players up until the respective player’s scheduled kickoff.
 Once a game has begun, all players participating in that game are either locked in as a starter or as a bench player.

 If an owner does not submit a lineup by Thursday morning of each week, the system will automatically submit a lineup using the Fantasy Sharks Lineup Coach.
 Owners may adjust lineups up until Sunday.
-Owners that swap out players for injured or obviously inferior players, will be removed from the league or have their 1st round draft pick lowered.
-The lineup coach will not be used for the playoffs.
+Owners that swap out players for injured or obviously inferior players, will be removed from the league.

 Bye week players cannot be started under any circumstance, with the exception of QBs in 2 QB leagues.
 This includes PK’s and Defenses.
 If you have no replacements available on your roster, you must pickup a replacement.
-Refusal to pickup bye week replacements may lead to a lower 1st round draft pick or removal from the league.
+Refusal to pickup bye week replacements may be considered tanking and may be cause for removal from the league.
 Rosters may be adjusted by the commissioner at anytime using pregame rankings.

 Quest Superflex Leagues – 25 player active roster, 2 Injured Reserve spots, and 1 Taxi Squad spot

-Only players on the official NFL IR list and designated by (I) or suspended players designated by (S) are eligible.
+Injured reserve- Only players on the official NFL injured reserve list and designated by (I) or suspended players designated by (S) are eligible.
 Teams will not be able to submit a lineup with an ineligible IR player.

 During the season, you must be able to field a full lineup every week.
 (IE you cannot choose to not own a kicker).
 During the offseason owners are not required to be able to field a full lineup as long as they are able to when the season starts.
 (IE a team can drop their kicker if they plan on taking a kicker with their 4th round pick in the rookie/FA draft.)